 IVF Treatment In Hyderabad

+In vitro fertilisation (IVF) is a form of assisted reproductive technology, which involves a series of procedures to help with fertility.
 During IVF, mature eggs are extracted (retrieved) from the ovaries and fertilised in a laboratory with sperm.
 A whole IVF cycle takes roughly three weeks.
 The treatment can be performed with the couple's own eggs and sperm.
 A gestational carrier, or someone who has an embryo implanted in their uterus, may be used in some cases.

 IVF can result in a pregnancy with more than one foetus if more than one embryo is implanted into the uterus (multiple pregnancies).